The best travel cameras of 2022

 The GoPro HERO 10 features an upgraded GP2 processor, allowing for faster performance across the board.
 It also results in twice the frame rate as the previous version, coming in at 60fps at 5.3Kand 120fps at 4K.
 Those high frame rates are crucial for clean action shots.

-GoPro’s Hyper Smooth image stabilization system is truly impressive, offering several modes depending on the in which you’re participating.
-It’s even burly enough to smooth out footage from high-impact activities like mountain biking or skiing.
+GoPro’s Hyper Smooth image stabilization system is truly impressive, offering several modes depending on the activity in which you’re participating.
+It’s even burly enough to smooth out footage from high-impact activities like biking or skiing.

 The new processor also allows for better still image capabilities, with 23 megapixel images possible.
 This is much higher than other action cameras out there, so this is an excellent option if stills are as important to you as video.
 Plus, you can take RAW photos, so if you like the option of more control while editing your images, the GoPro can meet that need.

-The lowlight capabilities do leave a bit to be desired, despite being improved from previous versions, so that is important to consider.
+The lowlight capabilities do a bit to be desired, despite being improved from previous versions, so that is important to consider.
 You can add mods to help with this, but sticking to brighter conditions will give you the best quality.

 Best DSLR: Nikon D5600